 Try our free contractor calculator to figure out your net take-home pay.
 Our calculator is simple to use and will show you an estimate of your payment after taxes, National Insurance contributions and Cool Company’s margin are applied.

 How to use the contractor salary calculator

-Our pay calculator below estimates how much you will receive as take-home pay after deductions when contracting.
+Our contractor salary calculator below estimates how much you will receive as take-home pay after deductions when contracting.
 Simply enter the following information: